albar965/littlenavmap-manual/en/INFO.md

 Contains two tabs: One tab  `Navmap` explaining the various airport and navaid symbols and a tab `Map` which shows the general legend for the base map like the _OpenStreetMap_ for example.

-Note that the general map legend is not available to all map themes.
+Note that the general map legend is not available for all map themes.